 A person is either a user name recognized by login, in which case the mail is sent to the default working directory of that user, or the path name of a directory, in which case mailbox in that directory is used.

 When a user logs in he is informed of the presence of mail.

 /etc/passwd to identify sender and locate persons

 mailbox input mail

 mbox saved mail

-login(I)
+/tmp/mtm? temp file

+login (I)